26 April, 2023

 Backups are copies of your data that can be used to restore your system in a case of data loss, corruption, or catastrophic events.
 There are several types of backup, including full backups, incremental backups, and differential backups.
 More on these below.

-Software backups not only protect against data loss, but also help against financial loss, reputational damage and legal liability, these applying mostly in organisations.
+Software backups not only protect against data loss, but also help against financial loss, repetitional damage and legal liability, these applying mostly in organisations.
 Data backups allow for disaster recovery, enabling a business to quickly recover from unexpected events.

 What to backup?